-\ The matching contributions reflected in these two columns are predicated on the Named Executive Officers making contributions from base salary.
-The total combined Company matching contributions between the plans cannot exceed 6% for each of the Named Executive Officers.
+- The matching contributions reflected in these two columns are predicated on the Named Executive Officers making contributions from base salary to the DTE Energy Savings and Stock Ownership Plan (a tax-qualified 401(k) plan, the "Savings Plan") and the Supplemental Savings Plan.
+The total combined Company matching contributions between the plans cannot exceed 6% of eligible compensation for each of the Named Executive Officers. - The Supplemental Savings Plan provides for deferring compensation in excess of various Internal Revenue Code limits imposed on tax qualified plans, including the maximum employee pre-tax contribution limit (\$17,500 plus \$5,500 per year catch-up contributions for 2014 and \$18,000 plus \$6,000 per year catch-up contributions for 2015 and 2016) and the compensation limit (\$260,000 for 2014 and \$265,000 for 2015 and 2016).
+Supplemental Savings Plan account balances are paid only in cash to the Named Executive Officer upon termination of employment.

-- The Supplemental Savings Plan provides for deferring compensation in excess of various Internal Revenue Code limits imposed on tax qualified plans, including the maximum employee pre-tax contribution limit (\$17,500 plus \$5,500 per year catch-up contributions for 2013 and 2014 and \$18,000 plus \$6,000 per year catch-up contributions for 2015) and the compensation limit (\$255,000 for 2013, \$260,000 for 2014 and \$265,000 for 2015).
-Supplemental Savings Plan account balances are paid only in cash to the Named Executive Officer upon termination of employment. - The value attributable to executive benefits for the Named Executive Officers.
+The value attributable to executive benefits for the Named Executive Officers.
 Beginning in 2007, the executives receive an annual cash executive benefit allowance in lieu of certain non-cash executive benefits.
-The cash executive benefit allowance paid to each Named Executive Officer during 2015 was \$35,000.
-Other executive benefits made available to certain of the named executive officers during 2015 included security services and limited personal use of corporate event tickets, the corporate condominium, and the corporate leased jet.
-See "Executive Benefits" on page 60 for a full discussion of executive benefits.
+The cash executive benefit allowance paid to each Named Executive Officer during 2016 was \$35,000.
+Other executive benefits made available to certain of the named executive officers during 2016 included security services and limited personal use of corporate event tickets, the corporate condominium, and the corporate leased jet.
+See "Executive Benefits" on page 50 for a full discussion of executive benefits.